Go Back

 Ingredients

-• 4 cloves garlic minced
+• 4 cloves Garlic minced

-• ½ tsp ground black pepper
+• ½ tsp Ground Black Pepper

 Instructions

-• Fill the canner with a few inches (8 cm) of water, based on your manufacturer's instructions, and palace the canner on the stovetop over low heat with the jars inside.
+• Fill the canner with a few inches of water, based on your manufacturer's instructions, and palace the canner on the stovetop over low heat with the jars inside.
 The water needs to be around 180 degrees Fahrenheit, or 82 degrees Celsius.

 • Drain the water from the soaked beans, placing the beans in a large stockpot.
 Cover them with fresh water.

 • Bring the beans to a boil, then remove them from the heat and drain the water.
+This pre-cook is important to fully rehydrate the beans before canning, don't skip it.

 • Use a bubble removal tool to remove the bubbles, then recheck the headspace.
 If you're short on broth, use boiling water or hot chicken broth to top the jars off.